Vertebrobasilar insufficiency – Hunter Bow Syndrome – Cervical neck instability

-Let’s go over this study and condense it to learning points
+Let’s go over this study and condense it to a few learning points

 - Cervical Spinal Fusion – lessens or cures symptoms.
 Maybe necessary for some patients.
 There is a price to pay for permanent ability to rotate neck including the inability thereafter to drive a car because you cannot “look both ways.”

 - Cervical decompression surgery – less successful, possible need for future surgeries

 - Conservative care treatment, in this case, blood thinners and education and training on how to avoid rapid head movement seemed to be as effective as fusion surgery.

 There is very little in the medical literature to describe non-surgical conservative care treatments